1st Argyll and Bute Artillery Volunteers: Salonika

 After the evacuations from Gallipoli, the troops were transported back to Egypt for rest and reorganisation.
 The IV Highland Bde was classed as 'Army Troops' with the Egyptian Expeditionary Force in the Suez Canal defences.
 In September 1916 the brigade was sent to Salonika as reinforcements for the Macedonian front.
 The Bute Battery, which had remained behind in Scotland and later England with the second line troops of the Highland Division (later the 64th (2nd Highland) Division), sailed direct from England to Salonika, disembarking on 20 September.
 Each mountain battery in Macedonia had four of the improved 2.75-inch mountain guns.

 The Macedonian Front was another area of stationary trench warfare until late in the war, when the final offensive began on 1 September 1918.
 IV Highland Bde and its batteries were allocated to different formations as required.
 The brigade was with 28th Division from December 1916 until 22 July 1918, when the Bute Bty went to 27th Division.
 The rest of the brigade left 28th Division on 10 September to come under XVI Corps before joining 26th Division on 23 September.
 The Bute Bty left 27th Division on 8 September when it went to XVI Corps, returning on 23 September.
 On 25 September the battery rejoined IV Highland Bde, which had left 26th Division and was then operating with 14th Greek Division as the campaign came to a successful end.

 Interwar

-When the TF was reconstituted on 7 February 1920, the brigade reformed as 1st Highland Mountain Bde, RGA, under the command of Lt-Col W.H.
+When the TF was reconstituted on 7 February 1920, the brigade re-formed as 1st Highland Mountain Bde, RGA, under the command of Lt-Col W.H.
 Macalpine-Leny, DSO, with HQ at the Drill Hall at Tarbert.
 The TF was reorganised as the Territorial Army (TA) in 1921 and the brigade was redesignated as the 26th Highland Pack Brigade, RGA in January 1922.
 The Bute Bty (initially listed as 102 (Howitzer) (Bute) Pack Bty) had a Cadet Corps affiliated to it.
 The RGA was subsumed into the Royal Artillery (RA) in 1924.
 The brigade (which was the only 'pack' unit in the TA) changed its number to 13th, with the following organisation: